Camp Atienza: History

+Lt.
+Gen. Antonio Nafarrete arrives at Camp Atienza for the activation ceremony of Task Force Engineer, May 8, 2026.

 The camp's unit was put into action in the repair and restoration of not only the base's facilities but other affected parts of the Marikina Valley.

+On May 8, 2026 Philippine Army Chief, Gen. Antonio Nafarrete, presided on the activation ceremony of Task Force Engineer, headed by the Commanding General of the 51st Engineering Brigade BGen.
+Erwin Salibad.
+The Task Force aims to ensure the speedy completion of pending construction projects of the Philippine Army for base development.

 Location

 Camp Atienza is located on the banks of the Marikina River about a kilometer north of Eastwood City in Libis.